-ABSTRACT.
-We study generalisations of Chiswell's Theorem that 0-hyperbolic Lyndon length functions on groups always arise as based length functions of the the group acting isometrically on a tree.
-We produce counter-examples to show that this Theorem fails if one replaces 0-hyperbolicity with δ -hyperbolicity.
+ABSTRACT

-We then propose a set of axioms for the length function on a finitely generated group that ensures the function is bi-Lipschitz equivalent to a (or any) length function of the group acting on its Cayley graph.
+We study generalizations of Chiswell's theorem that 0-hyperbolic Lyndon length functions on groups always arise as based length functions of the group acting isometrically on a tree.
+We produce counter-examples to show that this Theorem fails if one replaces 0-hyperbolicity with $\delta$ -hyperbolicity.
+We then propose a set of axioms for the length function on a finitely generated group that ensures the function is bi-Lipschitz equivalent to a (or any) length function of the group acting on its Cayley graph with respect to some finite generating set.